Last updated 16th August, 2023

-How much does it cost to build a pool?
+How much does it cost to build a garden swimming pool?
 Find out here!

-For a more indepth look at garden swimming pool costs, read our helpful cost guide.
+For a more in-depth look at swimming pool installation costs, read our helpful cost guide.

 Until recently, swimming pools were not really associated with gardens in the UK, mainly thanks to our poor weather and the high costs.